projen/projen/docs/gitlab.md

 # GitLab

-[GitLab CI/CD](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html) uses a `.gitlab-ci.yml` configuration located in the root of your repository.
-Optionally `.gitlab-ci.yml` files can be split into multiple files to increase readability, or reduce duplication of the same configuration in multiple places by using [include](https://docs.gitlab.com/ee/ci/yaml/#include).
+[GitLab CI/CD](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html) uses a `.gitlab-ci.yml` file located at the root of your repository to specify continuous integration and continuous deployment processes.
+GitLab CI configuration files can be split into multiple files using the [include](https://docs.gitlab.com/ee/ci/yaml/#include) fields in order to increase readability or reduce duplication of the same configuration in multiple places.

 ## Creating a configuration

 We support the creation of GitLab CI/CD Configurations through a `CiConfiguration` class and a higher level `GitlabConfiguration` and `NestedConfiguration` classes.
 To create a GitLab configuration you must first create a [project](./project.md) to assign the configuration to.

-When using any of the `gitlab` classes.
-The `.gitlab-ci.yml` is always located at the root of the project while other configuration files are located in the `.gitlab\ci-templates\` subdirectory.
+When using GitLab for CI, the `.gitlab-ci.yml` is always located at the root of the project while other configuration files are located in the `.gitlab\ci-templates\` subdirectory.

 ```js
 const { typescript, gitlab } = require('projen');